-- Religion Beyond Belief: The New Scientific Religiosities (Manuscript in preparation and forthcoming).
-Based on six years of interviews and ethnographic research of pilots, space researchers (cosmists), and scientists, this book examines the rise of global religiosities inspired by research about the cosmos, UFOs, UAPs, and other extraordinary and unexplainable phenomenon.
+- Space Religions: Religion 3.0 (forthcoming).
+Based on four years of embedded research with pilots, space researchers (cosmists), and scientists, this book examines relgious belief inspired by research about the cosmos, UFOs, unidentified aerial phenomena, and other extraordinary and unexplainable phenomenon.

 - "Heaven Can Wait: Purgatory in Catholic Devotional and Popular Culture"; Oxford University Press, 2014.
 An examination of the doctrine of purgatory, from a "place on earth" to a doctrine of the Catholic Church.

 - Posthumanism: Emerging Technologies and the Boundaries of Homo Sapiens.
 Co-edited with Michael Bess.
 Forthcoming by Macmillan Interdisciplinary Handbooks: Farmington Hills, MI: Macmillan Reference USA.

 - Digital Media and the Supernatural.
 Edited by Diana Walsh Pasulka and Simone Natale.

 Invited proposal for Oxford University Press.
 In preparation

 Awards, Blogs, Publications

 - Oxford University Press Blog Post (Oct.
 29 2014): The Catholic Supernatural

 - Principal Investigator, DOE, Teaching of American History Grant: $987,000